 6.8.1 No Indemnity or Defense.
 Any term or condition is void to the extent it requires the State to indemnify, defend, or pay attorney’s fees to anyone for any reason.

 6.8.2 Third Party Claims – General.
-Notwithstanding any limitation in this agreement, and to the fullest extent permitted by law, Contractor will defend, indemnify, and hold harmless Indemnitees for and against any and all suits or claims of any character (and all related damages, settlement payments, attorneys’ fees, costs, expenses, losses or liabilities) by a third party which are attributable to bodily injury, sickness, disease or death, or to injury to or destruction of tangible property arising out of or in connection with the goods or services acquired hereunder or caused in whole or in part by any act or omission of Contractor, its Subcontractors, their employees, workmen, servants, agents, or anyone directly or indirectly employed by them or anyone for whose acts any of them may be liable, regardless of whether or not caused in part by an Indemnitee, and whether or not such claims are made by a third party or an Indemnitee; however, if an Indemnitee’s negligent act or omission is subsequently determined to be the sole proximate cause of a suit or claim, the Indemnitee will not be entitled to indemnification hereunder.
+Notwithstanding any limitation in this agreement, and to the fullest extent permitted by law, Contractor will defend, indemnify, and hold harmless Indemnitees for and against any and all suits or claims of any character (and all related damages, settlement payments, attorneys’ fees, costs, expenses, losses or liabilities) by a third party which are attributable to bodily injury, sickness, disease or death, or to injury to or destruction of tangible personal property to the extent either arising out of or in connection with the goods or services acquired hereunder or caused in whole or in part by any act or omission of Contractor, its Subcontractors, their employees, workmen, servants, agents, or anyone directly or indirectly employed by them or anyone for whose acts any of them may be liable, regardless of whether or not caused in part by an Indemnitee, and whether or not such claims are made by a third party or an Indemnitee; however, if an Indemnitee’s negligent act or omission is subsequently determined to be the sole proximate cause of a suit or claim, the Indemnitee will not be entitled to indemnification hereunder.
 Contractor will be given timely written notice of any suit or claim.
 Contractor’s obligations hereunder are in no way limited by any protection afforded under workers’ compensation acts, disability benefits acts, or other employee benefit acts.
 This clause will not negate, abridge, or reduce any other rights or obligations of indemnity which would otherwise exist.
 The obligations of this paragraph will survive termination, cancelation, or expiration of the parties’ agreement.
 This provision will be construed fairly and reasonably, neither strongly for nor against either party, and without regard to any clause regarding insurance.
 As used in this clause, “Indemnitees” means the State of South Carolina, its instrumentalities, agencies, departments, boards, political subdivisions and all their respective officers, agents and employees.

-6.8.3 Third Party Claims – Disclosure of Information.
+6.8.3 [[Third Party Claims – Disclosure of Information.

 (a) Without limitation, Contractor will defend, indemnify, and hold harmless Indemnitees from and against any and all suits, claims, investigations, or fines (hereinafter “action”) of any character (and all related damages, settlement payments, attorneys’ fees, costs, expenses, losses or liabilities) by a third party which arise out of or in connection with a disclosure of Government Information (as defined in the clause titled Information Security - Definitions) caused in whole or in part by any act or omission of Contractor, its Subcontractors at any tier, their employees, workmen, servants, agents, or anyone directly or indirectly employed by them or anyone for whose acts any of them may be liable, regardless of whether or not caused in part by an Indemnitee, and whether or not such action is brought by a third party or an Indemnitee, but only if the act or omission constituted a failure to perform some obligation imposed by the Contract or the law.